Federation Operating Practices and Procedures

 - Bylaws of the InCommon LLC

-- InCommon Federation: Federation Operating Policies and Practices (this document)
+- InCommon Federation: Federation Operating Practices and Procedures (this document)

 - InCommon Federation: Participation Agreement

 - InCommon Metadata Registration Practices Statement

 - InCommon Baseline Expectations for Trust in Federations

 - InCommon Community Dispute Resolution Process

 Additional documents, guidelines, and other papers are also available on the InCommon website.